 The Massachusetts legislature recently passed legislation covering all private sector employees and independent contractors with regard to noncompetition agreements entered into on or after October 1, 2018.
-The bill sets minimum requirements for the enforceability of such agreements, limits their duration to one year, requires “garden leave” or other post-termination pay, and bars them for certain categories of employees, among other novel provisions.
+The bill sets minimum requirements for the enforceability of such agreements, limits their duration to one year, requires “garden leave” or “other mutually-agreed upon consideration,” and bars them for certain categories of employees, among other novel provisions.

-After many previous failed efforts to restrict noncompetition agreements, or noncompetes, Massachusetts has passed legislation setting the minimum requirements for noncompetes to be enforceable; limiting the permissible duration of most noncompetes to one year; requiring “garden leave” or other post-termination pay; and barring noncompetes for low-wage workers and certain other categories of employees.
+After many previous failed efforts to restrict noncompetition agreements, or noncompetes, Massachusetts has passed legislation setting the minimum requirements for noncompetes to be enforceable; limiting the permissible duration of most noncompetes to one year; requiring “garden leave” or “other mutually-agreed upon consideration;” and barring noncompetes for low-wage workers and certain other categories of employees.
 The restrictions were included in Massachusetts House Bill 4868, and would be effective on October 1, 2018, if signed into law by Governor Charlie Baker.

 The bill covers all employees and independent contractors of private sector employers who live or work in Massachusetts, and broadly applies to noncompetes entered into on or after October 1, 2018, in which an employee agrees that “he or she will not engage in certain specified activities competitive with his or her employer after the employment relationship has ended.”